Troubleshooting iOS Monitoring

 Does the Bark Kids app monitor text messages?

-The Bark Kids app only blocks apps and sites — it does not monitor text messages.
-We monitor iPhones, iPads, and iPods with the help of the Bark Desktop App that is installed on a home computer.
+The Bark Kids app only blocks apps and sites and tracks location.
+We monitor texts, iMessages, photos, and more on iPhones, iPads, and iPods with the help of the Bark Desktop App that is installed on a home computer.